2026 |

 2021 |

 Forensic Semi-automatic Voice Comparison - an Explanation using Chinese Speech Sounds.
-This paper was originally commissioned as a chapter for the Palgrave Handbook of Chinese Language Studies, but I have now withdrawn it due to copyediting problems. [pdf] |
+This paper was originally commissioned as a chapter for the Palgrave Handbook of Chinese Language Studies, but I withdrew it due to incompetent copyediting. [pdf] |

 2018 |